 Because God’s ways, plans, thoughts, desires, values, views, and principles are not always the same as that of everybody in the world.

 8 “For My thoughts are not your thoughts, Nor are your ways My ways,” says the LORD.

 9 “For as the heavens are higher than the earth, So are My ways higher than your ways, And My thoughts than your thoughts.

-First, Herod arrested, bound, and imprisoned John the Baptist to please Herodias, his brother’s wife.
+First, Herod arrested, bound and imprisoned John the Baptist in order to please Herodias, his brother’s wife.

 1 At that time Herod the tetrarch heard the report about Jesus